 “The idea and concept is fantastic as it provides the opportunity to read about how and what others have experienced, not just text book analysis and non personal info.”

 Someone with experience of a mental health condition

 If you have used this resource and found it helpful, please email to let us know:

 The importance of public libraries

-I could not have built up this collection without access to all the books I borrowed from Birmingham Libraries.
+I could not have built up this collection without access to all the books I borrowed from Birmingham Libraries (UK).
 Please make use of and show your support to your local public library as it supports projects like this one.
-If you are a UK resident, please consider adding your name to this petition to show your support for UK public libraries:

 Disclaimer and copyright